 Believe it or not, Halloween is just around the corner!
 To get my kids excited and seize the opportunity to get outside and enjoy some beautiful Fall weather, we decided to try a little experiment.
 It all started with a simple enough question: “How many squares of toilet paper do you think it would take to wrap you up like a mummy?”
 Challenge accepted.
-Learn how we turned this fun and silly activity into an afternoon full of Halloween estimation and measurement!
+Learn how we turned this fun and silly activity into an afternoon full of Mummy Math with a simple Halloween estimation and measurement challenge!

 To prepare, we grabbed a handful of toilet paper rolls and some rulers, and headed outside.